roclancy/cluster-mesh-enterprise/README.md

 Everying listed below is automated (phase 1 & 2) using **<ins>ONE COMMAND</ins>** to install, the script will create and install all listed below: <br>
 <br>

-Phase 1 - Build Clusters & deploy all needed
+Phase 1 - Build 2 x EKS Clusters & deploy all needed config
 =======
 - Create your Enviroment variables<br>
 - Check you have all the requires Isovalent Helm charts and make sure they are up todate <br>